-There are many factors that will determine what mortgage rate you will qualify for:
+There are many factors that will determine what mortgage rate you will qualify for, including the following:

 - Loan to value (LTV) – determined by your down payment or equity in your home